Skip to Main Content

 neonatal-hypoxic-ischemic-encephalopathy-2x

-Causes of hypoxic ischemic encephalopathy
+Causes of neonatal hypoxic-ischemic encephalopathy

 • Drug or alcohol abuse